-After four years of undergraduate study in Anthropology, Nicole Ying (Qingdongfang Ying) found and realized her dream and passion in music.
-She decisively followed the voice in her heart and went on to pursue her Master’s degree in Piano Performance at California Institute of the Arts under Ming Tsu, and later received her Performer Diploma as a scholarship recipient at Indiana University Jacobs School of Music under the tutelage of Professor Jean-Louis Haguenauer, Anne Epperson, and Kevin Murphy.
+After four years of study in Anthropology, Nicole Ying (Qingdongfang Ying) realized her dream and passion in music and decisively followed the voice in her heart.
+She went on to pursue her Master’s degree in Piano Performance at California Institute of the Arts under Ming Tsu, and later received her Performer Diploma in both Piano Performance and Collaborative Piano at Indiana University Jacobs School of Music under the tutelage of Jean-Louis Haguenauer, Anne Epperson, and Kevin Murphy.
 Currently, she is a Doctoral candidate and Teaching Assistant in Collaborative Piano at University of North Texas studying with Steve Harlos and Elvia Puccinelli.

 Having obtained a Bachelor’s degree in Anthropology with a minor in Korean language from the University of California, Los Angeles, Nicole is greatly intrigued and inspired by human nature, culture, and society.
 Nicole’s unique educational background enables her to view and approach music in a holistic and humanistic way.
 Outside of being a classical pianist, Nicole is an amateur singer.
-She was a member of the UCLA Chorale and UCLA Chamber Singers under the baton of maestro Donald Neuen, with whom she sang in prestigious concert halls such as the Carnegie Hall and Royce Hall.
+She was a member of the UCLA Chorale and UCLA Chamber Singers under maestro Donald Neuen.
 Recently, she sang Mahler Symphony No. 2 with the Cleveland Orchestra.
-When she is away from the piano, Nicole likes to spend her time in traveling, reading, and outdoor activities.
+When she is away from the piano, Nicole likes to spend her time in traveling, books, movies, and nature.